code-critic/cc.net/docs/README.md

 ## CourseProblemCase

   - `id`
-     - Unique filesystem and URI safe identifier
+     - Unique filesystem and URI safe identifier and also a name for the input and output file.
+Extension `.s` means input will not be generated and also keeps the file in the repository.
      - type: `string`
      - examples:
         - `id: 01-COLLAB-TEST`